How do I host multiple public websites using IIS on the same EC2 Windows Server instance?

-I want to host multiple public websites on a single Amazon EC2 Windows Server instance.
-How can I do this?
+I want to host multiple public websites using Internet Information Services (IIS) on a single Amazon Elastic Compute Cloud (Amazon EC2) Windows Server instance.
+How can I do that?

 If you have more than one website, you can host them in IIS on the same EC2 Windows Server instance.
-IIS differentiates between websites by using bindings, which are a combination of the protocol type, IP address, port, and host name.
-To avoid IP and port conflicts, you must add a host name.
+IIS differentiates between websites by using bindings, which are a combination of the protocol type, IP address, port, and hostname.
+To avoid IP and port conflicts, you must add a hostname.

-1. Open IIS Manager, and in the Connections pane, choose the site that you want to add a host name to.
+- Open IIS Manager, and in the Connections pane, choose the site that you want to add a host name to.

-2. In the Actions pane, choose Bindings, Edit, enter a name in the host name field, and then choose OK.
+- In the Actions pane, choose Bindings, Edit, enter a name in the host name field, and then choose OK.

-- Open a text editor using the Run as Administrator option, and then open the hosts file in the C:\Windows\System32\drivers\etc directory.
+Open a text editor using the Run as Administrator option, and then open the hosts file in the C:\Windows\System32\drivers\etc directory.

-- Enter the Private IP address of the EC2 instance and the host name of your website, and then save the file.
+Enter the Private IP address of the EC2 instance and the host name of your website, and then save the file.